stockbal/cap-samples/README.md

 ## Testing

+Install all dependencies via `npm i`.

 ### Using the script `watch:onprem`

-This npm script is assuming that you the following profile defined in either `.cdsrc-private.json` or a `.env` file.
+This npm script is assuming that you have defined the following profile in either `.cdsrc-private.json` or a `.env` file.

 Template for `.cdsrc-private.json`: